smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Testing Approach

-The following items should be checked for all these platforms :
+The following items should be checked for all these platforms:

- - Compilation
+ - Compilation;
- - Unit tests
+ - Unit tests;
- - Automated smoke
+ - Automated smoke;
- - Existing features automated test cases (in case if feature is applicable on the virtual workstation)
+ - Existing features automated test cases (in case if feature is applicable on the virtual workstation).

-SDL will be tested on virtual workstation for each supported platform.
+SDL could be tested on virtual workstation for each mentioned platform.
-For communication with mobile will be used **only** TCP transport.
+For communication with mobile will be used **only**  Transmission Control Protocol (TCP) transport.
 For communication with HMI will be used TCP/WebSockets transport.

-All supported platforms (Ubuntu, AGL, QNX) will share codebase for communication with mobile and HMI.
+All mentioned platforms (Ubuntu, AGL, QNX) will share codebase for communication with mobile and HMI.

 #### Manual testing

-Manual testing will be performed using WebHMI https://github.com/smartdevicelink/sdl_hmi No changes in WebHMI are expected, and WebHMI will be executed on a real developer workstation.
+Manual testing will be performed using WebHMI https://github.com/smartdevicelink/sdl_hmi No changes in WebHMI are expected, and WebHMI will be executed on the real developer workstation.

-Mobile application may be connected to SDL via TCP.
+Mobile application may be connected to SDL Core via TCP.

 ### Automated testing.

-With some changes in ATF test framework and existing scripts SDL will be tested automatically on all 3 platforms.
+With some changes in ATF test framework and existing scripts SDL Core could be tested automatically on all 3 platforms.

-The same test scripts will be executed for :
+The same test scripts will be executed for:
- - Ubuntu
+ - Ubuntu;
- - AGL
+ - AGL;
- - QNX
+ - QNX.

 Test coverage will include:
-  - smoke testing of SDL (basic SDL scenarios and 3 policy flows)
+  - smoke testing of SDL Core (basic SDL scenarios and 3 policy flows (HTTP, PROPRIETARY, EXTERNAL_PROPRIETARY));
   - all delivered features that are applicable for cross platform testing.

-Each further delivered feature should be tested on all supported platforms.
+Each further delivered feature should be tested on all mentioned platforms.

 #### Missed functionality on AGL and QNX

-Open source SDL will no implement platform specific functionality on all supported systems.
+Open source SDL will no implement platform specific functionality on all mentioned systems.
-It is OEM's responcibility to implement and check platform specific layer of SDL - OEM Adapter.
+It is OEM's responsibility to implement and check platform specific layer of SDL - OEM Adapter.

-This layer includes :
+This layer includes:
- - USB transport
+ - USB transport;
- - Bluetooth transport
+ - Bluetooth transport;
  - Multiple transports support.